Jonathan Hartley | tartley@tartley.com | blog | github | +1 507 513 1101

 Rangespan

 Often as a tech lead, such as at Able.ag, where I relieved the company’s technical founder of architectural, design, and mentoring responsibilities.
-Usually these roles created web APIs in Python, ingesting, transforming and indexing large amounts of data, often to AWS RDS.
-At e-commerce startup Rangespan, we integrated with hundreds of suppliers, to ingest data for 100 million product lines, and then routed over a billion sales from participating retailers to dynamically selected suppliers.
-At furniture retailer made.com, I was hired to fix the dysfunctional Enterprise Resource Planning team, which was moribund from years of technical debt.
-I mentored individual team members, hired some new ones, and replaced the week-long manual deploy process with modern CI/CD.
-Together we then radically overhauled the team’s processes and codebase, allowing the team to start delivering business-critical features to production.
+Usually these roles created web APIs in Python, ingesting, transforming and ElasticSearch indexing large amounts of data.
+At e-commerce startup Rangespan, we integrated with hundreds of suppliers, to ingest data to MySQL for 100 million product lines, and then routed over a billion sales from participating retailers to dynamically selected suppliers.
+At furniture retailer made.com, I was hired to fix a dysfunctional team, which was moribund from years of technical debt.
+I mentored individual team members, hired some new ones, replaced the week-long manual deploy process with modern CI/CD.
+Together we then radically overhauled the processes and codebase, allowing the team to restart predictable deliveries of business-critical features to production.

 Sep 2006 to